 Outsourcing software development is a growing field as per the findings of the Global Outsourcing Survey conducted by Deloitte.
 Outsourcing is estimated to grow most in the financial, human resources, and IT sectors, according to the same study.

-Also, the study shows that businesses choose to outsource because of they want to cut costs (59%), focus on core operations (57%), and solve capacity problems (47%).
+Also, the study shows that businesses choose to outsource because they want to cut costs (59%), focus on core operations (57%), and solve capacity problems (47%).

 Furthermore, outsourcing is turning in out to be more significant in facilitating acquisitions and mergers, says the same survey.
 Will it surprise you to hear that outsourced developments gave the world Slack, Skype, MySQL, and GitHub?